flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “Theodore.
 Time to get out.
 You don’t want to prune up.”

-“Yes, Mother,” I called as I sank beneath the tepid water.
+“Yes, Mother,” I called as I sank beneath the tepid water, then got out and dressed for bed.

 ***